Pinned, locked, pushed, and pulled traveling waves in structured environments: Results

 The main result of this calculation is that pulled waves in DSDT models behave as in CSCT models.
 Specifically, the population density at long times depends only on~$x-vt$ and is described by a continuous function~$c(x-vt)$ with~$v$ given by

-where~$r=\lim_{c\to0}g(c)/c$.
+where~$\rho=\lim_{c\to0}f(c)/c$.

-In the absence of an Allee effect, numerical simulations show excellent agreement with the theory of pulled waves.
+In the absence of an Allee effect, numerical simulations show excellent agreement with these predictions.
 The invasion velocities predicted by Eq.~(\ref{eq:v_min}) perfectly matched the simulation results for the piecewise-linear, Beverton-Holt, and Hill model~(Fig.~\ref{fig:pulled_works}A).
 In addition, the observed population densities formed a continuous profile after a shift by~$vt$ to transform them into the reference frame comoving with the invasion~(Fig.~\ref{fig:pulled_works}B).
 Note that, for locked waves, the shift to the comoving reference frame produces a discrete profile~(Fig.~\ref{fig:understanding_locking}B) because there are only~$q$ distinct profiles.
 We therefore conclude that pulled waves are not locked, and DSDT models support both periodic and aperiodic invasions.